Rolling Hills Country Day School: Intracurriculars

-Grade 6: Joshua Tree; camping, hiking.

-Grade 7: Catalina Island Marine Institute, CA; diving/snorkeling along with island ecology to study marine habitat.

-Grade 8: Olympic Park Institute in Washington state.
-Students learn about the rainforest and Native American culture.

 The arts

 Singing, painting, and drawing are incorporated into students’ studies beginning in Kindergarten.
 Students in the third grade perform The Nutcracker adapted into a musical.
 For the fourth grade mission project students paint and fire Spanish tiles depicting their particular California mission.
 Fourth grade students continue their studies of California history by performing a play called Oh California! and fifth grade students perform a play called Fifty Nifty while studying United States history.